Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Introduction and main results

-Another aspect in the construction is the dealing of slow decaying errors, usually present in lower dimensional problems.
-The improvement of these slow decaying errors involves finding good global/non-local corrections, which in turn make the dynamics for the parameters in the corresponding mode non-local.
-In the context of LLG, the mode with slow decaying error that we shall deal with is mode $0$, which corresponds to the invariance of scaling and rotation around $z$-axis.
-To capture the precise blow-up dynamics, the non-local correction at mode $0$ should be rather explicit.
-But due to the aforementioned structure of the outer problem, one cannot improve the error by solving the linearized system directly and has to extract part of the parabolic system instead.
-It turns out that the combination of the new error produced by the non-local correction and the remainder in the parabolic system together make the non-local equations for the scaling parameter $\la$ and rotational parameter $\gamma$ a well-structured complex system.
-See Section \ref{sec-orthogonal-0}.
+Another aspect of the construction is the dealing with slow decaying errors, usually present in lower dimensional problems.
+The improvement of these slow decaying errors involves finding good global corrections (non-local in the corresponding modulation parameters), which in turn make the dynamics for the parameters in the corresponding mode non-local.
+In the context of LLG, the mode with slow decaying error that we shall deal with is mode $0$, which corresponds to the invariance of scaling and rotation around the $z$-axis.
+To capture the precise blow-up dynamics, the global correction at mode $0$ should be rather explicit.
+However, due to the aforementioned structure of the outer problem, one cannot improve the error by solving the linearized system directly and has to extract part of the parabolic system instead, i.e., the {\it approximate} parabolic system.
+It turns out that the combination of the new errors produced by the global corrections and the remainder in the parabolic system together make the non-local equations for the scaling parameter $\lambda_j$ and rotational parameter $\gamma_j$ a well-structured complex system.
+See Section \ref{sec-orthogonal}.

-The construction of multiple bubbles also involves analyzing complicated interactions, and this reflects in the analysis on the tangent plane of each bubble.
-On the other hand, the ansatz for the solution $u$ with multiple bubbles needs to be carefully chosen as the unit-length of the map $|u|=1$ should be kept for all space-times.
-This further produces delicate interactions.
-Fortunately, we are able to control these in some well-designed topologies thanks to subtle cancellations as well as a trick that we call $U_*$-operation (see \eqref{U-direc-trick}), which simplifies analysis.
-This trick first appeared in \cite{17HMF} in the case of single bubble for HMF.